Sedans Are Dying: Here’s Why

-When surveying family and friends who have made the change from sedans to SUVs, one reason that I hear over and over again is that they enjoy the increased size of the SUV, and that they feel more comfortable driving from a more elevated position.
+When surveying family and friends who have made the change from sedans to SUVs, one reason that we hear over and over again is that they enjoy the increased size of the SUV, and that they feel more comfortable driving from a more elevated position.
 Compared to sedans, which sit much lower, many people are finding that they have less aches and pains after long commutes, and that getting into and out of the vehicle is much easier.
 This is a significant differentiator because with an estimated 73.47 million baby boomers increasing in age, ergonomics is going to play an increasingly important role in their vehicle-buying process.
-For those with children, the increased size and height of the SUV makes it easier to load children in and out of the vehicle, especially those children who are still in car seats.
+For those with children, the increased size and height of the SUV makes it easier to load their kids in and out of the vehicle, especially those children who are still in car seats.

 Another reason that sedans are falling out of favor with the public is due to perceived safety concerns.
 While it’s true that regardless of type, today’s vehicles are safer than ever before, the laws of physics have to be taken into account.
 In collisions between a smaller vehicle and a larger vehicle, in general, the smaller vehicle is going to take the brunt of the damage.
 In fact, research conducted by the University of Buffalo and reported by Consumer Reports states that “In car vs. SUV head-on crashes, the study found that the odds of death were 7.6 times higher for the car driver than the SUV driver.”
-So from the perspective of a consumer, if everyone else is purchasing larger vehicles, then I’m putting myself at risk by purchasing a smaller vehicle.
-While the higher center of gravity in SUVs promotes a greater chance of rollover, the introduction of electronic stability control, which has been mandatory since 2012, has greatly decreased the likelihood of a rollover.
+So from the perspective of a consumer, if everyone else is purchasing larger vehicles, then we’re putting ourselves at risk by purchasing a smaller vehicle.
+While the higher center of gravity in SUVs promotes a greater chance of rollover, the introduction of electronic stability control, which has been mandatory since 2012, has greatly decreased the likelihood of that occuring.

 Increased Gas Mileage of SUVs & Lower Fuel Costs